Ramer2/Database/README.md

 4. number(%,%)

 **Cases**: all commands are case-insensitive.
 It doesn't matter if you write FROM or from (you can even write fROm and it will work).

+## Conclusion
+I am very very happy and proud to finish this project.
+This is by far the largest project I have ever completed (and it is done in C++, wow).
+So happy to finish it and get 38.5/40 (thank you, Ms. Rzepkowska!).

+## Thank you for stopping by)